 rr:language rdfs:range xsd:string .

 This optional property specifies the language for the object value component of the RDFTermMap instance.
-This property is applicable only if the datatype of the object value is RDF plain literal.
+This property is applicable only if the datatype of the object value is RDF plain literal (i.e. rr:datatype is omitted and the column datatype is mapped to rdf:PlainLiteral or rr:datatype explicitely has the value rdf:PlainLiteral).
 In the following example, the language tag for the object value component is specified to be US English.

 [] rr:language "en-us" .